CODAIT/max-tfjs-models/image-segmenter/README.md

 - **predict(_image_)**

-  Loads the model (if not loaded), preprocesses the input image, runs inference, process the inference output, and returns a prediction object.
+  Loads the model (if not loaded), processes the input image, runs inference, processes the inference output, and returns a prediction object.
+This is a convenience function to avoid having to call each of the functions (`loadModel`, `processInput`, `runInference`, `processOutput`) individually.

   `image` - an instance of ImageData, HTMLImageElement, HTMLCanvasElement, or HTMLVideoElement.